kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - Let users opt in to `Gang` scheduling, with `minCount` defaulting to `parallelism` when omitted.
 - Compile `spec.scheduling` into `Workload`/`PodGroup` objects via the shared `workloadbuilder` library instead of bespoke controller logic.
-- Support mutable `spec.scheduling.policy.gang.minCount` for elastic scaling, while keeping all other `spec.scheduling` fields immutable after creation.
+- Support mutable `spec.scheduling.schedulingPolicy.gang.minCount` for elastic scaling, while keeping all other `spec.scheduling` fields immutable after creation.
 This relies on [KEP-4671] that makes `minCount` in `PodGroup`/`PodGroupTemplate` mutable in v1.37 to support workload scaling.
 - When the Job is not the root of the workload tree (the `OwnerReference` refers to a parent controller that compiles and owns the `Workload`), defer `Workload` management to that parent,